 Curator of American Art and Manager of the Center for American Art

-Jessica Todd Smith is the Virginia Steele Scott Chief Curator of American Art at The Huntington Library, Art Collections, and Botanical Gardens in San Marino, California.
+Jessica Todd Smith is the Susan Gray Detweiler Curator of American Art and Manager of the Center for American Art at the Philadelphia Museum of Art, where she is responsible for American painting and sculpture made between 1900 and 1960.
+She was Virginia Steele Scott Chief Curator of American Art at The Huntington Library, Art Collections, and Botanical Gardens in San Marino, California, where she worked from 2002-2016.
 At the Huntington, she helped triple the gallery space for the American art collection, with its most recent expansion opening in July 2014.
-She has organized exhibitions including Pressed in Time: American Prints 1905-1950(2007-8) and Three Fragments of a Lost Tale: Sculpture and Story by John Frame(2011), which were accompanied by publications.
-Smith began her tenure at the Huntington in 2002 as an Andrew W. Mellon Foundation Curatorial Fellow after receiving her M.A. and Ph.D. from Yale University.
+She organized exhibitions including Pressed in Time: American Prints 1905-1950(2007-8) and Three Fragments of a Lost Tale: Sculpture and Story by John Frame(2011), which were accompanied by publications.
+Smith earned her M.A. and Ph.D. from Yale University.
 Prior to her graduate studies, she worked in the Department of Prints, Drawings, and Photographs at the Museum of Fine Arts, Boston and held internships at the Metropolitan Museum of Art and the Harvard University Art Museums.
 She obtained her A.B. from Harvard University where she graduated summa cum laude.